leric2/GROMORA-harmo/documentation/calibrationTool.md

 ### 2. Main script

-After *calibrationTool* has been initialized, some important parameters are defined directly within the [main script](main.md) of the GROSOM calibration.
+After *calibrationTool* has been initialized, some important parameters are defined directly within the [main script](main.md) of the GROMORA calibration.
 These are generally key parameters that are defined there because they are changing frequently.
 Most of them should be moved to the specific import functions when the routine will be ready for operationnal use.

 ### 3. *import_InstrumentName_calibrationTool*